About PCI Microbiology

-PCI Microbiol was launched in April 2022.
+PCI Microbiology was launched in April 2022.
 It is a community of recommenders, playing the role of associate editors, who recommend unpublished articles based on peer reviews to make them complete, reliable and citable articles, without the need for publication in ‘traditional’ journals.
-Evaluation and recommendation by PCI Microbiol are free of charge.
-When recommenders decide to recommend an article, they write a recommendation text that is published along with all the editorial correspondence (reviews, recommender's decisions, authors’ replies) by PCI Microbiol.
-The article itself is not published by PCI Microbiol; it remains on the preprint server where it was posted by the authors.
-PCI Microbiol recommenders can also recommend postprints, but this is done to a lesser extent.
+Evaluation and recommendation by PCI Microbiology are free of charge.
+When recommenders decide to recommend an article, they write a recommendation text that is published along with all the editorial correspondence (reviews, recommender's decisions, authors’ replies) by PCI Microbiology.
+The article itself is not published by PCI Microbiology; it remains on the preprint server where it was posted by the authors.

-PCI Microbiol is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.
+PCI Microbiology is a community of the parent project Peer Community In, an original idea of Denis Bourguet, Benoit Facon and Thomas Guillemaud.

-• PCI Microbiol is stimulating: it recommends remarkable articles.
+• PCI Microbiology is stimulating: it recommends remarkable articles.

-• PCI Microbiol is free: there are no fees associated with the evaluation process, and no charge for access to the comments and recommendations.
+• PCI Microbiology is free: there are no fees associated with the evaluation process, and no charge for access to the comments and recommendations.
 The website is freely accessible.

-• PCI Microbiol is not exclusive: an article may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies), and may even be published in a traditional journal (although this is not the goal of PCI Microbiol).
+• PCI Microbiology is not exclusive: an article may be recommended by different Peer Communities in X (a feature of particular interest for articles relating to multidisciplinary studies), and may even be published in a traditional journal (although this is not the goal of PCI Microbiology).

 Anne Daebeler (Biology Centre CAS, Budweis, Czech Republic)